Sinistralis-DOS2-Mods/StatLib/MODIFIERSLIST.md

 ## format (skills :heavy_check_mark: | statuses :heavy_check_mark: | stats :heavy_check_mark:)
 The format modifier offers no functionality, but exists to help format data into an easily writable format for the application.
 It also ensures proper naming schema as well as ensuring skills and statuses are tagged with proper SkillTypes.
+The format modifier will be deprecated once I find the time to change how the XMLWriter works, but for now is unfortunately an exception to the rule of "Don't mutate stat objects".